austind/iosfw/README.md

 * napalm
 * tqdm

+Tested on:
+* Catalyst 3560
+* Catalyst 3560-X
+* Catalyst 3750
+* Catalyst 3750-X
+* Catalyst 2960-S
+* Catalyst 2960-X
+* Catalyst 3650
+* Catalyst 3850
+* ISR 2921
+* ISR 4331
+* C892FSP

+Not tested on:
+* Nexus 3k/9k
+* Catalyst 9k series

 **NOTE: Use at your own risk.** This is beta software in active development.
 It works well in my environment, but serious bugs are possible.
+See known issues below.

 ## Usage